Culture of the Philippines: Filipino psychology

-A formal field interpreting Psychology as rooted on the experience, ideas, and cultural orientation of the Filipinos, called Filipino psychology, was established in 1975.
+A formal field interpreting psychology as rooted on the experience, ideas, and cultural orientation of the Filipinos, called Filipino psychology, was established in 1975.

 Values

 As a general description, the distinct value system of Filipinos is rooted primarily in personal alliance systems, especially those based in kinship, obligation, friendship, religion (particularly Christianity), and commercial relationships.

 Filipino values are, for the most part, centered around maintaining social harmony, motivated primarily by the desire to be accepted within a group.
-The main sanction against diverging from these values are the concepts of "Hiya", roughly translated as 'a sense of shame', and "Amor propio" or 'self-esteem'.
+The main sanction against diverging from these values are the concepts of "Hiya", roughly translated as 'shame', and "Amor propio" or 'self-esteem'.
 Social approval, acceptance by a group, and belonging to a group are major concerns.
 Caring about what others will think, say or do, are strong influences on social behavior among Filipinos.

 Other elements of the Filipino value system are optimism about the future, pessimism about present situations and events, concern and care for other people, the existence of friendship and friendliness, the habit of being hospitable, religious nature, respectfulness to self and others, respect for the female members of society, the fear of God, and abhorrence of acts of cheating people financially and thievery.